How to Negotiate Salary for Your Next Career Move

 Research Online

-Get insight from talking to friends who have held similar positions, or contacting them via professionally-oriented networks in addition to brainstorming members of professional organizations.
+Learn more by talking to acquaintances who have had similar positions, or contacting them via professional networks in addition to brainstorming members of professional organizations.

-Preparing for any meeting is time well spent.
-You’ll be much more confident in the presentation of your case if are prepared with a specific set of talk points that you have outlined in advance.
+The time spent in preparing for a negotiation is always time well spent.
+You’ll be more confident when the presentation of your case if have a clearly defined outline of your talking points in advance.

-Here are a few ideas of what you might want to think about during your salary negotiation:
+Here are some instances of what you may want to consider to include in your salary negotiation:

 - Education and certification